dr-marek-jaskula/CsharpUniversity/ASP.NETCoreWebAPI/ReadMe.md

     set => _books = value;
 }
 ```
-Lazy Loading is dangerous and it is better to avoid it in Entity Framewrok Core
+Lazy Loading is dangerous and it is better to avoid it in Entity Framework Core

 - ExplicitLoading was be used instead (an explicit Lazy Loading)
 The example usage was presented in OrderService, GetById action.